kowsick-vig/llms-ollama/README.md

 # Generated Dockerfile will be displayed...
 🏆 Troubleshooting

-Make sure Ollama service is running before executing the script.
+Make sure the Ollama service is running before executing the script.
-Ensure the correct model is downloaded.
+Ensure the correct model is downloaded (llama3.2:1b).
 Adapt best practices for other programming languages as needed.